 Find out more about the Healthy Start scheme.

 Folic acid before and during pregnancy

-You should take a 400 micrograms folic acid tablet every day before you're pregnant and until you're 12 weeks pregnant.
+It’s important to take a 400 micrograms folic acid tablet every day before you're pregnant and until you're 12 weeks pregnant.

 Folic acid can help prevent birth defects known as neural tube defects, including spina bifida.

 If you did not take folic acid before you conceived, you should start as soon as you find out you're pregnant.